yusuke111214/OpenRDW2/README.md

 The `Movement` directory contains codes that controls the motion of the avatars, and `MovementManager.cs` is the most important file of them.
 The `Networking` directory contains codes that works with PUN2, which is only necessary if there are networking-experiment requirements.
 The `Others` directory contains the key file in this project, `GlobalConfiguration.cs`, which configures most of the parameters and controls the entire experiment process.
 The `Redirection` directory contains several implemented redirectors and resetters, with `RedirectionManager.cs` managing them.
+The PredRedLPP implementation can be found in:
+- `Redirectors/PredRedLPP_Redirector.cs`: Main redirector implementation
+- `Prediction/LemniscatePathPredictor.cs`: Trajectory prediction component
+- `Evaluation/TrajectoryEvaluator.cs`: Cost-based evaluation component
+- `Prediction/RedirectionActionFactory.cs`: Redirection action set generation
 The `Visualization` directory contains codes that focuses on visualization effects in the Unity scene.

 Text files in `BatchFiles/` and `CommandFiles/` aim to perform large-scale simulation experiments.